RyanSquared/fusionscript/README.md

 formatted Lua source.
 Because the compilation is from source to source, some things may look awkwardly formatted when compiled.
 As of 01-12-2016, there is no way to automatically compile FusionScript code to Lua bytecode.

+There's a single command line flag that allows the output of the parser to be printed to the standard output, which is `-p`.

 ## Examples